Abhinav-ML/Scania-Truck-Failures/README.md

 This is a Binary Classification problem, in which the affirmative class indicates that the failure was caused by a certain component of the APS, while the negative class indicates that the failure was caused by something else.

+AIM : To reduce the cost due to unnecessary repairs.
+So it is required to minimize the false predictions.
+---
+Step 1: created a python script to dump our data from local to mongodb Step 2: performed EDA, FeatureEngineering and Model building on JupyterNotebook and google colab step 3: